Control Coyotes On Your Deer Property

 Many whitetail biologists and hunters have been asking this question about the coyotes that share habitat with whitetails.
 It seems almost every time a coyote walks under my stand I nock an arrow.
 I just can’t seem to trust them.
 Recently, however, many biologists and researchers that understand this relationship better than I do, have given us whitetail hunter’s a reason to pause and take a second look at the predator management on our property.
 The rest of this article seeks to outline some of the new understandings about coyote population control and what hunters can do to effectively control the coyote populations on their properties.

-DO YOU NEED TO CONTROl COYOTES ON YOUR DEER PROPERTY
+DO YOU NEED TO CONTROL COYOTES ON YOUR DEER PROPERTY

 The first thing a land manger needs to do is find out whether or not coyotes are a problem on their property.
 Just seeing coyotes on your property doesn’t mean they are a problem.
 As whitetail managers, we need to determine if the coyote population is hurting our deer herd.
 There are two ecological definitions that can help explain this, compensatory and additive.
 Compensatory predation is when the predation doesn’t affect the overall survival rate of the species and additive predation is when the predation decreases the survival rate of the species.
-With compensatory predation, it is assumed that the predation takes the place of another factor that may have caused the death of an animal, like disease, hunting, or poor nutrition.
+With compensatory predation, it is assumed that the predation takes the place of another factor that may have caused the death of an animal.
+Like a disease, hunting, or poor nutrition.
 Compensatory predation will not greatly affect the number of species in a population and the population should remain fairly steady.
 Additive predation, however, will cause the number or species in the population to decrease.
 This is when you have a coyote population problem and it needs to be controlled.

 Remember, there are numerous other factors that could be causing a decline in your deer herd other than out of control coyote populations.
 Things like disease, food, and weather can all affect the deer population from year to year.